junaidbhura/auto-cloudinary/README.md

 #### `cloudinary_url( $identifier, $args )`

+This function returns a Cloudinary Auto Upload URL for an image.
+Please read the [Best Practices](https://github.com/junaidbhura/auto-cloudinary/wiki/Best-Practices) page before using this.

 **Parameters**

 * **identifier** (integer/string)(required) : Either the ID of the attachment, or a full image URL.